thevisad/DayZUnleashed/Documentation/DayZUnleashedCredits.md

 Contributions
 -------------------------

-These contributors are part of the team and help out in various ways.
+These contributors are part of the team and help out constantly.

  * [hungoverfurball] (https://github.com/hungoverfurball)
  * [Finest] (https://github.com/Finest)